Is There a Dimmer Outlook Ahead for Companhia Siderurgica Nacional (SID)?

-Companhia Siderurgica Nacional (NYSE:SID) went up by 0.20% from its latest closing price compared to the recent 1-year high of $10.33.
+Companhia Siderurgica Nacional (NYSE:SID) went down by -1.36% from its latest closing price compared to the recent 1-year high of $10.33.
+The company’s stock price has collected -0.20% of loss in the last five trading sessions.
 Press Release reported on 09/10/21 that Holcim Divests Business in Brazil

 Is It Worth Investing in Companhia Siderurgica Nacional (NYSE :SID) Right Now?